Stutthof concentration camp: Prisoners

 Stutthof prisoners eat during a break in the construction of the camp, October 1939.

 The first 150 inmates, imprisoned on 2 September 1939, were selected among Poles and Jews arrested in Danzig immediately after the outbreak of war.
 The inmate population rose to 6,000 in the following two weeks, on 15 September 1939.
 Until 1942, nearly all of the prisoners were Polish.
 The number of inmates increased considerably in 1944, with Jews forming a significant proportion of the newcomers.
 The first contingent of 2,500 Jewish prisoners arrived from Auschwitz in July 1944.
 In total, 23,566 Jews (including 21,817 women) were transferred to Stutthof from Auschwitz, and 25,053 (including 16,123 women) from camps in the Baltic states.
 When the Soviet army began its advance through German-occupied Estonia in July and August 1944, the camp staff of Klooga concentration camp evacuated the majority of the inmates by sea and sent them to Stutthof.
 Other sources say that the camp staff shot most remaining inmates in a mass murder.

 Stutthof's registered inmates included citizens of 28 countries, and besides Jews and Poles – Germans, Czechs, Dutch, Belgians, French, Norwegians, Finns, Danes, Lithuanians, Latvians, Belarusians, Russians, and others.
 There were also those classed and condemned as "vagrants who travel around after the manner of the gypsies", a category that included Romani, Sinti and Yenish people.

 Among 110,000 prisoners were Jews from all over Europe, members of the Polish underground, Polish civilians deported from Warsaw during the Warsaw Uprising, Lithuanian and Latvian intelligentsia, Latvian resistance fighters, psychiatric patients, Soviet prisoners of war, and Communists (as an example of Communist deportations to Stutthof, see the Danish Horserød camp).
 One prominent inmate and survivor of the Stutthof concentration camp was a member of parliament for the Communist Party of Denmark Martin Nielsen, who detailed his deportation to, experience in and ensuing death march from the camp in his book Rapport fra Stutthof ('Report from Stutthof').
-Another prominent inmate was Lithuanian professor and writter Balys Sruoga who also survived since 1943 and detailed his time in camp including death march (ca 60 km 2-day trip during 1945 winter in the snow to Żukowo and then 50 km to Lębork) writing a book in 1945 Forest of the Gods.
+Another prominent inmate was Lithuanian professor and writer Balys Sruoga who also survived since 1943 and detailed his time in camp including death march (ca 60 km 2-day trip during 1945 winter in the snow to Żukowo and then 50 km to Lębork) writing a book in 1945 Forest of the Gods.
 It is believed that inmates sent for immediate execution were not registered.